ROCm/rockbuilder/README.md

 # RockBuilder

-RockBuilder provides a configuration file based way of building one or multiple external projects on top of the existing ROCM core installation.
+RockBuilder provides a configuration file based way of building one or multiple external applications on top of the existing ROCM core installation.

-Project can be application, library or some other buildable or installable entity.

 RockBuilder supports both the Linux and Windows but some of the applications build may be operating system-specific.

 ## Applications Build

-RockBuilder will build the list of applications that are listed in the in the project list configuration file:
+RockBuilder will build the list of applications that are listed in the in the application list configuration file:

 ```
-projects/core_apps.pcfg
+apps/core.apps
 ```

 For each application build there is a application specific configuration file which will then specify the application name, version, source code checkout address and required configure, build and install commands.

 At the moment RockBuilder will build by default a following list of applications in Linux and Windows:

-- pytorch (projects/pytorch.cfg)
+- pytorch (apps/pytorch.cfg)
-- pytorch vision (projects/pytorch_vision.cfg)
+- pytorch vision (apps/pytorch_vision.cfg)
-- pytorch audio (projects/pytorch_audio.cfg)
+- pytorch audio (apps/pytorch_audio.cfg)
-- torch migraphx (projects/torch_migraphx.cfg)
+- torch migraphx (apps/torch_migraphx.cfg)

 Configuration file format is specified in [CONFIG.md](CONFIG.md) document.

 # Usage

-Below are described the steps required for setting up the RockBuilder environment and how to use it either to build all projects or to use it for just to execute some smaller task.
+Below are described the steps required for setting up the RockBuilder environment and how to use it either to build all applications or to use it for just to execute some smaller task.

 ## Build everything by using TheRock ROCm build

 First build the TheRock base system by following the instructions in [README.md](../../README.md#building-from-source).
-Then build the RockBuilder projects from the experimental/rockbuilder directory.
-Example:
+Then build the RockBuilder applications from the rockbuilder directory.

 Example commands to build and test on Linux: